 7 days adventure

-Are you perhaps a group of friends, you want to be alone without stress, to explore Adriatic coast, it is for you.
+If you are you perhaps a group of friends, teambuilding, you want to be alone without stress, to explore Adriatic coast, it is for you.

 This type of a holiday is quite an adventure.
 I would definitely recommend it to everyone wanting to experience real sailing.
 The chef prepares meals for you.
 This gives you a chance to taste local food and enjoy sun and sea while you are on the ship.
 Nice, isn’t it?